Kyushu Shinkansen line complete guide

 Tokyo to Fukuoka by Shinkansen

 To get from Tokyo to Fukuoka, you can take the Tokaido Shinkansen toward Shin-Osaka, where it connects with the Sanyo Shinkansen line all the way to Fukuoka.
-The trip from Tokyo to Fukuoka takes five to six hours.
+The trip from Tokyo to Fukuoka takes 5 to 6 hours.

 Fukuoka to Nagasaki, connecting Kyushu and Nishi Kyushu shinkansen